 When summer rolls around, nothing is more relaxing than enjoying the quiet space in your own backyard.
-And depending on where you live, summer might not be the only time of the year where you can enjoy the beautiful weather outdoors.
-If you have a backyard, you'll want to utilize it in any way that you can.
+And depending on where you live, summer might not be the only time of the year when you can enjoy the beautiful weather outdoors.
+If you have a backyard, you'll want to utilize it in any way possible.

-So, whether you decide to kick your feet up in your hammock while reading your favorite book, or whether you're in the mood for a bit of company and have friends and family over for a backyard party, string lights are there to spruce up the area.
-Not only do they work as awesome light sources for the evening, but they also work wonderfully as outdoor decoration during the day.
+So, whether you kick your feet up in your hammock while reading your favorite book or are in the mood for a bit of company and have friends and family over for a backyard party, string lights are there to spruce up the area.
+Not only do they work as excellent light sources for the evening, but they also work wonderfully as outdoor decoration during the day.

 For the best string light ideas for backyard space, continue reading!